xcompact3d/Incompact3d/docs/pages/user_guide/list_files.rst

 **input_DNS300_LR_MOVING.i3d**:input file for a 3D DNS with a Reynolds number equal to 300 and a moving cylinder.

+``Channel-Flow``: Folder with input files for the periodic turbulent channel flow.
+It also contains a Fortran programme called ``stretching_parameter_channel.f90`` to determine the correct ``beta`` parameter for the stretching of the mesh in the wall-normal direction.

+**input_DNS_Re180_LR_explicittime.i3d**: input file for a 3D DNS with a Reynolds number of 180.

+**input_WALE_LES.i3d**: input file for a 3D explicit LES (WALE model) with a Reynolds number of 180.

+``Turbulent-Boundary-Layer``: Folder with input files for a spatially evolving turbulent boundary layer (zero pressure gradient).

 2DECOMP directory
 ------------------
 This directory contains all the files related to the 2DECOMP&FFT library.
-More information can be found `<here https://2decomp-fft.github.io/.>`_.
+More information can be found `here <https://2decomp-fft.github.io/.>`_.